shoh8/datemega.net/content/pages/About.md

 ## WHO is shoh8.

-- Name: shoh8 aka ιょぅ
+- Name: shoh8 a.k.a. ιょぅ
 - Country: Japan
 - Area: Around Yokohama
 - Age: born in prior century.
 - Job: N/A
-- Religion: Agnoustic
+- Religion: Agnostic

 ## What shoh8 wanted to do on this site.